Website Translate Widget. Language Switcher - Poper

 HTML

 Plus 250+ other platforms via the embed snippet.
-If your site can render a <script> tag, it can render the Website Translate Widget: Auto-Translate Any Site to 100+ Languages.
+If your site can render a <script> tag, it can render the Website Translate Widget: Add a Language Switcher to Your Site.

 What you get with Poper Website Translate